 - Use a combination of sharp and extra sharp cheddar.
-Pimento cheese needs the kick of sharp cheeses (no mild).
+Pimento cheese needs the kick of sharp cheeses.

-- Use high quality cheese.
-Cracker Barrel, Cabot and Tillamook are great options.
+- Utilize high-quality cheese.
+Cracker Barrel, Cabot, and Tillamook are great options.

-- Use a good mayo.
-Duke’s is close to homemade and what I prefer for pimento cheese.
+- Use good mayo.
+Duke’s is close to homemade and my personal preference for pimento cheese.

-In the video below, I show how easy it is to mix up a batch of this pimento cheese.
-Note: My recipe is slightly adapted from this My Recipes version.
-I did not use pecans.
-I added some chopped pickled jalapeños, and I added wet ingredients separately (it is best to mix them before adding to cheese).
+In the video below, I show how easy it is to mix up a batch of my favorite homemade pimento cheese-slightly adapted from My Recipes version.

 - 1 (4 0z) jar pimentos (do not drain)